Working Towards Professional Registration

 - Chartered Scientist (CSci)

-A separate programme of support for technicians who are interested in applying to the national register of engineers and technicians (Engineering Technician (EngTech), Incorporated Engineer (IEng) or Chartered Engineer (CEng)) is being planned for early 2020.
-To register your interest for this programme, please contact Ailish Harikae.
+A separate programme of support for technicians who are interested in applying to the national register of engineers and technicians (Engineering Technician (EngTech), Incorporated Engineer (IEng) or Chartered Engineer (CEng)) is under development.
+To register your interest in this programme, please contact Ailish Harikae.

 How to apply